winstonchiong/decisionlabucsf.github.io/_drafts/2019-02-25_down-syndrome-alzheimers.md

 date: 2019-02-25
 ---

-For this journal club, we discussed the ethical challenges associated with neuropsychological testing and general care for patients with Down syndrome (DS), nearly 100 percent of whom develop Alzheimer’s disease (AD) neuropathological findings by age 40.
+For this journal club, we discussed the ethical challenges associated with neuropsychological testing and care for patients with Down syndrome (DS), nearly 100 percent of whom develop Alzheimer’s disease (AD) neuropathological findings by adulthood.
 [Melanie
 Stephens](https://profiles.ucsf.edu/melanie.stephens){:target="\_blank"}, a neuropsychologist, directed our conversation, during which we referenced two articles: [“Association of dementia with mortality among adults with Down Syndrome older than 35 years”](https://jamanetwork.com/journals/jamaneurology/fullarticle/2714719){:target="\_blank"} by Rosalyn Hithersay et al. (JAMA Neurology, 2019) and [“Enduring and emerging challenges of informed consent”](https://www.idcrp.org/sites/default/files/2-26%20Grady%20C%20%20%282015%29%20%20Enduring%20and%20Emerging%20Challenges%20of%20Informed%20Conse....pdf){:target="\_blank"}